sakho3600/mobile-ticket/README.md

 ```
 We recommend Visual Studio Code (https://code.visualstudio.com/) as the IDE since it fits well with angular-cli tools.
 The original project is developed on visual code IDE.
 <a name="authtoken"/>
-## Setting up auth-token for API gateway in development environment
+## Setting up auth-token

-It is required to change the auth token specified in the MobileTicket.js with the one you have generated.
+It is required to change the auth token specified in the MobileTicket.js with the one you have generated as shown in the code snippet below.
 This is necessary only for the development,
-but for deployment/production auth token is read from the config file.
-So please refer to [Configuring the Proxy for Production Environment] (#proxyproduction) to set up auth-token
+but in the production environment the auth token is read from the config file.
+So please refer to [Configuring the Proxy for Production Environment] (#proxyproduction) to get more information
-for production environment.
+on setting up auth-token for the production environment.

 ```js
   $.ajaxSetup({